 What you need most of all when sleeping in a lighthouse keeper’s apartment on the east coast of the North Sea, is warmth and comfort.
 And that’s what we found at the Eco Hostel at Rattray Head Hostel.
 Built of solid blocks of granite the hostel was warm and welcoming when we arrived in a freezing fog.
 It felt secure and solid when the weather turned stormy in the night and was transformed by a new spring day the next morning.
-Sadly Rattray Head is no longer in the Independent Hostel Guide but here is a map of close by hostels in Aberdeenshire and along the Moray Coast and a map of other Eco Hostels.
+Sadly Rattray Head is no longer a hostel but here is a map of close by hostels in Aberdeenshire and along the Moray Coast and a map of other Eco Hostels.

 The dunes, ruins and seals of Rattray Head kept us away from the hostel the next day as we enjoyed the peace and history of the location.
 Come evening a whole crowd of us made very good use of the endless hot water, showering off all the sand.
 There was no real need to light the wood burning stove (fired of course by chunks of waste wood from broken pallets) but we turned the radiators down and lit it anyway, just to enjoy the glow.